Jeanette Bresson Ladegaard Knox

 Project collaboration with professor, MD and PhD Rita Charon at the Department of Medical Humanities and Ethics (The Narrative Medicine Program), the Vagelos College of Physicians and Surgeons, Columbia University, New York City, USA.
 My task is to develop a training program in Socratic dialogue facilitation to be implemented among doctors and health care professionals at the Presbytarian Hospital, New York City.
 The aim is to create a forum for philosophizing on important ethical themes for medical practice, for example burn-out and moral injury.
 Funded by Columbia University.
 Paused temporally due to the COVID-pandemic.

-Face2Face: A practice-oriented pilot project that investigates whether art and philosophy can give children with a different physical appearance greater self-acceptance and resilience.
+Face2Face: A practice-oriented pilot project that investigates whether the arts (drama and paintings/museum visits) can give children with a different physical appearance greater self-acceptance and resilience.
 In collaboration with chief physician Hanne Hove from the Center for Rare Diseases, Rigshospitalet.